YifanQi0318/Week4/README.md

 Added Features

+o (LEVEL 2)Gambler Game
+Each player will start with $100, and each player needs to choose the amount to bet each time the game starts,  the winner gets all the money back.

 o (LEVEL 1) At end of round, players are collectively asked if they want to keep playing.
 Players only enter Y or N once, so discussion of continuing happens outside the game.
 If players choose to keep going, a new deck is built and shuffled.
 In addition, player list is shuffled, to ensure the same person doesn’t always